andermatt64/dotfiles/README.md

     * **Select Column layout**

 ### Linux
-1. Wezterm Flatpak requires additional permissions in order to read `wezterm.lua`.
-To fix, open Flatseal and make sure Wezterm has the ability to read from `/nix/store` and `~/.nix-profile`.
+1. The Flatpak package for the desired terminal emulator may require additional permissions in order to read configuration files.
+To fix, open Flatseal and make sure the terminal emulator has the ability to read from `/nix/store` and `~/.nix-profile`.

 ## Appendix
 ### Helix Editor Configurations